w0xi/w0xi.github.io/_posts/2026-07-20-blackenergy-v2-memory-forensics.md

 ### 3. Code injection detection via malfind

-`malfind` scans for memory regions that are executable, writable, and contain an MZ header — the hallmarks of injected code rather than random data.
+`malfind` scans for memory regions that are executable, writable, and contain an MZ
+header: the hallmarks of injected code rather than random data.

 **`svchost.exe` (PID 880)** stood out clearly: the VAD entry showed `PAGE_EXECUTE_READWRITE` protection and bytes beginning `4D 5A`, the MZ magic bytes of